lastland/ClairvoyanceMonad/README.markdown

 ### Checking axioms

 The proofs in `Clairvoyance.v` does not rely on any additional axioms.
-The proofs in `Translation.v` rely on axioms for functional and propositional extensionality.
+The proofs in `FormalTranslation.v` rely on axioms for functional and propositional extensionality.

 The artifact does not contain any unfinished/admitted proofs.
 There are two ways